ymatsuo9/dictation-app/README.md

 # Dictation Practice App

-A simple we app for practicing dictation using example sentences.
+A simple web app for practicing dictation using example sentences.

 ## Features